-Every car today contains a rechargeable 12-volt battery.
-This battery powers everything electrical: the engine's control computer, the ignition system, the radio, the headlights, etc. So the battery is vital to the car's operation.
+Every gasoline-powered or hybrid car today contains a rechargeable 12-volt battery.
+This battery powers everything electrical: the engine's control computer, the ignition system, the radio, the headlights, etc. So, the battery is vital to the car's operation.

 Like all batteries, a car's 12-volt battery would eventually go dead if it were not recharged, so your car has a built-in recharging system.
-Most cars have an alternator, along with a voltage regulator, that keeps the battery charged and also provides electricity to the vehicle when the engine is running.
+The alternator and voltage regulator charge the battery and provide electricity to the vehicle when the engine is running.
 A typical alternator can put out between 500 and 1,000 watts when necessary.

 Originally Published: Apr 1, 2000